GeorgeRyan05/MLOps-Shaastra-2023/README.md

 ```
 docker build -t mlops-workshop .
 ```
-If you are not able to install docker, run this instead.
+Whether or not you are not able to install docker, run this also (in a virtual environment if you want).
 It won't run on python 3.12
 ```
 pip install pip
 pip install mlflow